leonstel/leonstel.github.io/blogs/gmap2.md

 Professor X. After elaborately sifting through the yellow pages he has come across your phone number as the most excellent freelance developer.
 You won't turn down this great opportunity and immediately ask him more about his wishes.

 Charles tells you that his Cerebro is broken and wants an upgrade so that discovering mutants will be even easier.
+He used its Cerebro to easily discover hidden mutants in the area.
+When you are done talking about the X Men movies you represent him your ideas.
+Luckily the Cerebro already has an API implementation so that you are able to control it remotely.

 <p align="center">
     <img src="../assets/finding_xmen/prof-x-cerebro.jpg" />